fenghaitao/spec-kit/templates/plan-template.md

 - **RAG queries for device examples** → Extract pattern insights, code structures, and architecture approaches
   * **CRITICAL**: Extract and include actual code examples from RAG results:
     - Parse the JSON response `results[].content` field to locate code snippets
-    - Look for code patterns: lines containing `dml 1.4;`, `device`, `bank`, `register`, `field`, `method`, etc.
+    - Look for code patterns: lines containing class declarations, Simics API calls, register definitions, etc.
-    - Extract 10-20 lines of actual DML code per example (not just descriptions)
+    - Extract 10-20 lines of actual C++ code per example (not just descriptions)
-    - Format as markdown code blocks with ```dml fencing
+    - Format as markdown code blocks with ```cpp fencing
-    - Example: If RAG returns "device contraption; bank regs { register r0 ... }", extract and format it as a proper code block
+    - Example: If RAG returns C++ class with device implementation, extract and format it as a proper code block
     - DO NOT write descriptions like "Sample timer device with counter" - show the actual code
 - **RAG queries for test patterns** → Extract test structures, validation approaches, and Python test examples
   * **CRITICAL**: Extract and include actual Python test code snippets: